CICE-Consortium/Icepack/doc/source/science_guide/sg_itd.rst

 :math:`x(r)=4\alpha r^2` for :math:`\alpha=0.66 < \pi/4` (:cite:`Rothrock84`).
 The probability
 distribution :math:`f(r,h) dr dh` is the fraction of grid surface area covered by ice with thickness between :math:`h` and :math:`h + dh` and lateral floe size between :math:`r` and :math:`r + dr`.
-The FSTD integrates over all floe sizes and ice thicknesses to unity;
-over all floe sizes to the ITD; and over all thicknesses to the FSD.
+The FSTD integrates over all floe sizes and ice thicknesses to unity; over all floe sizes to the ITD; and over all thicknesses to the FSD.

 For implementation in CICE,  the continuous function :math:`f(r,h)` is replaced with a product of two discrete variables: :math:`a_{in}` as defined above and :math:`F_{in,k}`.
 :math:`F_{in,k}` is the fraction of ice belonging to thickness category :math:`n` with lateral floe size belonging to floe size class :math:`k`, giving :math:`\sum_{n=0}^{N_C}\sum_{k=0}^{N_f} a_{in} F_{in,k} = 1` and :math:`\sum_{k=0}^{N_f}  F_{in,k} = 1`.
+:math:`F_{in,k}` is carried as an area-weighted tracer.

 This implementation means that the FSD can be ignored for processes that only modify the ITD (eg. vertical thermodynamics), and the ITD can be ignored for processes that only modify the FSD (eg. wave fracture).
 For processes that affect both the ITD and the FSD, (eg. lateral melt), both :math:`a_{in}` and :math:`F_{in,k}` are evolved.

+The FSD evolves subject to lateral growth, lateral melt, new ice growth, floe welding and wave fracture, as described in :cite:`Roach18` and with some modifications described in :cite:`Roach19`.
+Floe sizes do not  appear directly in any terms in the momentum equation or constitutive law, and mechanical redistribution reduces the area fractions of all floes equally.
+Thus in the equation for time evolution of the FSTD,

+:math:`\frac{\partial f(r,h)}{\partial t} = - \nabla \cdot (f(r,h)\mathbf{v}) + \mathcal{L}_T + \mathcal{L}_M + \mathcal{L}_W`,

+where the terms on the right hand side represent advection, thermodynamics, mechanical redistribution and wave fracture respectively, it remains only to compute the thermodynamic tendency and wave fracture.

+Thermodynamic changes to the FSTD are given by

+:math:`\mathcal{L}_T(r,h)=-\nabla_{(r,h)} \cdot (f(r,h) \mathbf{G}) +\frac{2}{r}f(r,h)G_r  +
+\delta(r-r_{\text{min}})\delta(h-h_{\text{min}})\dot{A}_p + \beta_{\text{weld}}.`

+The first two terms on the right-hand side represent growth and melt of existing floes in thickness and lateral size, at a rate :math:`\mathbf{G} = (G_r,G_h)`.
+The third term represents growth of new ice: new floes are created at a rate :math:`\dot{A}_p` in the smallest thickness category and a given lateral size category.
+If wave forcing is provided, the size of newly formed floes is determined via a tensile stress limitation arising from the wave field (:cite:`Shen2001`,:cite:`2019`); otherwise, all floes are presumed to grow as pancakes in the smallest floe size category resolved.
+To allow for the joining of individual floes to one another, we represent the welding together of floes in freezing conditions via the fourth term, :math:`\beta_{\text{weld}}`, using a coagulation equation.

+To compute the impact of wave fracture of the FSD, if a local ocean surface wave spectrum is provided, we generate a realization of the sea surface height field using a random phase (XX random number currently commented out).
+We calculate the fractures that would occur if waves enter a fully ice-covered region defined in one dimension in the direction of propagation, and then apply the outcome proportionally to the ice-covered fraction in each grid cell.
+Assuming that sea ice flexes with the sea surface height field, strains are computed on this sub-grid-scale 1D domain.
+If the strain between successive extrema exceeds a critical value new floes are formed with diameters equal to the distance between the extrema.

 Floe size categories are set in *init\_fsd\_bounds* using an exponential spacing, beginning at 0.5 m with the largest size resolved set by choice of :math:`N_f`, the number of floe size categories.
 It is assumed that the floe size lies at the midpoint of each floe size category.

-When ``tr_fsd`` is set to true, the floe size distribution evolves subject to lateral growth, lateral melt, new ice growth, floe welding and wave fracture.
-These processes are described in XX.
-:math:`F_{in,k}` is carried as an area-weighted tracer.
-Floe sizes do not appear directly in any terms in the momentum equation or constitutive law, and mechanical redistribution reduces the area fractions of all floes equally.
+Note that there is a sensitivity to the choice of floe size categories inherent in the current floe welding scheme.

 If simulations begin without ice (``ice_ice='none'``), the FSD can emerge without initialization.
 This is the recommended initialization for studies on the FSD itself.
 If simulations begin with ice cover, some initial FSD must be prescribed in ``init_fsd``.
 The default is a simple relationship determined from point observations by :cite:`Perovich14`, but its basin-wide applicability has not been tested.